Dependabot Agent Assignment¶

 Route Dependabot alerts to GitHub Copilot for autonomous fix generation, with human review at the merge gate.

-GitHub's Dependabot alerts surface vulnerable dependencies.
-Each alert now accepts an assignee — a collaborator, team, or @copilot.
-Assigning to Copilot triggers a different path than assigning to a human: instead of sending a notification, GitHub invokes the Copilot coding agent to generate a fix and open a draft pull request.
-Requires GitHub Code Security and a Copilot plan that includes coding agent access (changelog).
+Dependabot alerts flag vulnerable dependencies.
+Each alert now accepts an assignee: a collaborator, a team, or @copilot.
+Assigning to a human sends a notification.
+Assigning to @copilot does something different.
+GitHub invokes the Copilot coding agent to generate a fix and open a draft pull request.
+This needs GitHub Code Security and a Copilot plan that includes coding agent access (Dependabot agent-assignment changelog).

 The workflow: